 This will start with the easiest case, with low levels of within-group noise, and denser or evenly spaced sampling points.
 Subsequently, we add difficulty in a controlled way, in at least two directions.
 The first is to increase the level of within-group noise, measured in relation to the between-group "signal".
 The second is to reduce the sampling points to mimic our real sampling points, which are sparse and distributed in the front-heavy way.

 The performance from the simulated data will inform the expectations when we analyze real data.
-A given feature in a given real dataset will have a measurable level of difficulty, based on its empirically observed noise level, smoothness, and putative signal levels.
+A given feature in each real dataset will have a measurable level of difficulty, based on its empirically observed noise level, smoothness, and putative signal levels.
 We will use the performance of the algorithms in simulated data to learn the expected robustness of the results.

 3C.
 Expected findings from PASS1A, and situations in which PASS1C is helpful.